Procfs: Plan 9

 Plan 9 implemented a process file system, but went further than V8.
 V8's process file system implemented a single file per process.
 Plan 9 created a hierarchy of separate files to provide those functions, and made /proc a real part of the file system.
+Furthermore, Plan 9's approach to portability allows systems with different architectures and byte order to debug others' processes.

 4.4BSD and derivatives

 4.4BSD cloned its implementation of /proc from Plan 9.
 As of February 2011, procfs is gradually becoming phased out in FreeBSD, and it has turned to use the sysctl interface instead for process-related information.

 To provide binary compatibility with Linux user space programs, the FreeBSD kernel also provides linprocfs that is similar to the Linux procfs.

 It was removed from OpenBSD in version 5.7, which was released in May 2015, because it "always suffered from race conditions and is now unused".

 macOS did not implement procfs and user space programs have to use the sysctl interface for retrieving process data.